sengland88/recognition-tagboard/README.md

 # URL

 Due to the nature of the application, I have decided to provide you with screen casts of the the app's functionality.
-(Coming soon)
+To view the demo: http://bit.ly/2vPUvOB